Best Ellipticals for 2017

 Rear Drive Design: Rear drive ellipticals are generally associated with the fewest maintenance needs.
 Still, durable ellipticals with center drives and front drives are easy to find.
 An advantage of center drive and front drive ellipticals is that they're more compact.

 Warranty: Read the product warranty to get an idea about durability.
-The best ellipticals include electronics warranties as well as coverage for the moving parts and frame.
+The top ellipticals include electronics warranties as well as coverage for the moving parts and frame.
 If an elliptical parts warranty is for just 90 days or six months, then overall low quality is very likely.

-Best Elliptical Picks: Summary
+Best Elliptical Picks of 2017 Summary

 |Bowflex Max Trainer M5||5-stars||N/A||16 Levels||Under $2,000||See best price »|